kcapretta/MusicPlayApp/README.md

 - Designing three buttons for the different genres of music
 - Creating a button for Stop
 - Creating a button for Next
+- Filling in colors and using desired text
-After designing these buttons, I added the constraints.
-These constraints included configuring the width and height of the three genre buttons and then setting Stop and Next to balance within these constraints.
+- Adding the constraints: including configuring the width and height of the three genre buttons and then setting Stop and Next to balance within these constraints

-After importing MediaPlayer, I made the buttons interactive with the interface and added the de
+After importing the MediaPlayer, which accesses the music from your phone, I made the buttons interactive with the interface specifically on the ButtonScreen.swift page.